Whatsapp Icon

 Managing Symptoms of Neuropathy in Cancer Patients

 Neuropathy, a common side effect experienced by cancer patients, often results from chemotherapy, radiation, or the cancer itself.
 Characterized by numbness, tingling, and pain in the hands and feet, it can significantly impact a patient's quality of life.
-However, there are several strategies that can help manage these discomforting symptoms effectively.
+However, several strategies can help manage these discomforting symptoms effectively.

 Medication Options